-A: To make a custom order, you can leave a message on my Contact Form or e-mail me.
+A: Leave a message on my Contact Form.
 I deal with custom orders personally because I need to firstly, understand the customer on a personal level to make something suitable, and also, for the customer to understand that my work is abstract (and thus unpredictable).

 Q: How much does a custom order cost and what am I paying for?